dandigangi/simple-express-mongodb-crud-api/readme.md

 # Simple Express MongoDB Crud API

 Wrote this on my own time to intro persistence and database using MongoDB to the software engineering bootcamp I teach at.
 Extends previous lessons on server side using Node/Express.
-Local database seeding using `./data/companies.json`.
+Local Mongo Community Edition (not Atlas) database seeding using `./data/companies.json`.

 ### Setup